GeoffCrittenden/geoffcrittenden-com/README.md

 UPDATE: Nov.
 4, 2013

+  Installed Font Awesome 4.0.2 for icons and symbols.

+UPDATE: Nov.
+4, 2013

   Website is live on GitHub Pages.
 Right now it is a static HTML page using some basic CSS.